Niranjankr96/bjjaiswal.github.io/_posts/2018-06-30-Introduction-to-Artificial-Intelligence-and-its-branches.md

 </figure>
 &nbsp;

-The __problem__ with the classical AI or simply AI is it's inability to learn from environment or to extract and acquire their own knowledge from patterns of raw data provided to them.
+The __problem__ with the classical AI is: it's inability to learn from environment or to extract and acquire their own knowledge from patterns of raw data provided to them.
 As they are bolstered by hand-coded knowledge.

 The list of Instance where classical AI fails:

-* Unable to extract information from camera images, typically in the form of a pixel array, and map them onto internal representations of the world
+* Unable to extract information from real world for ex: camera images, typically in the form of a pixel array, and map them onto internal representations of the world

 * Classical AI models do not take the real world sufficiently into account. so, problem of generalization occurs.

-The __solution__ is provided by Machine Learning.
 ## Machine Learning.
+Machine Learning solves the problems classical AI by providing systems the ability to acquire their own knowledge by extracting information from real world data.

 Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed.
 Let me give you formal Book definition:

 > "A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E." - Tom Mitchell's Machine Learning Book